-Contract and Purpose Statemen t
+Contract and Purpose Stateme ent

 Every contract has three parts

-half-image:: Image Domain -> Image Range
+half-image:: function name Image Domain > Image Range

-Consumes an image, and produces that image scaled to half its size.
+Consumes an image, an nd produces that image scaled to half its size. what does the function do?

 Examples

-Write some examples, then circle a examples: nd label what changes
+Write some examples, then circle and label what changes

+examples:

 (( ) is

 what the function produces

-( ) is
+(( ) is

-function name

-what the function produces
+end what the function produces

-Contract and Purpose Statemen t
+Contract and Purpose Stateme ent

 Every contract has three parts

+Number of Alberta Alberta Marrie

-product-squared: function name Number, Number Domain -> Number Range
+product-squared:: function name Number, Number Domain Number Range

-Consumes two numbers a nd squares their product what does the function do?
+Consumes two numbers and squares their product what does the function do?

 Examples

-Write some examples, then circle a nd label what changes
+Write some examples, then circle and label what changes

 examples:

-(( ) is what the function produ ces

 ( ) is

+function name input(s) what the function produces

+( ) is

-function name input(s) what the function produ ces
+function name input(s) what the function produces